orijit92/Spotify-Hit-Predictor/README.md

 Method:

-For this model, I didn't had to partition the dataset into training and validation sets since the random forest pick a sample with replacement from the dataset as its training set for every individual tree.
-Those not considered in the training set for a specific tree are going to be used later on to test the prediction power.
+For this model, I didn't have to partition the dataset into training and validation sets since random forest picks a sample with replacement from the dataset as its training set for every individual tree.
+Those not considered in the training set for a specific tree will be used later on to test the prediction power.
 The records that were not used to build a tree are referred to as Out-Of-Bag (OOB).

 At first, I ran the model with the default values (number of trees 500, variables to consider at each splitting node 4) for the whole database.
 I ended up getting an OOB error of 19.01%, which translates into 80.99% of accuracy.
-It came to my mind that maybe different tastes for music along the decades could be canceling the effects from the predictors to the target variable (the characteristics that made a hit in the 60s might be different from those in the 2010s).
+It came to my mind that maybe different tastes for music along the decades could be cancelling the effects from the predictors of the target variable (the characteristics that made a hit in the 60s might be different from those in the 2010s).

-Since we are trying to predict a hit or a flop as for today, and we also know that the more data the better (as long as it doesn't contain errors or misleading info like it could be from other decades taste for songs), I decided to try the latest data adding the following decade each time and looking for the accuracy behavior.
+Since we are trying to predict a hit or a flop as of today, and we also know that the more data the better (as long as it doesn't contain errors or misleading info like song data from other decades), I decided to try the latest data adding data from the preceding decade each time and looking for the accuracy behavior.

 We got: